Mutual of America Retirement Income Fund

 - Retirement Fund risk:

-- The Fund is subject to the same risks as the underlying Investment Corporation Funds ("IC Funds") in which it invests.
+- The Fund is subject to the same risks as the underlying Investment Company Funds ("IC Funds") in which it invests.

 - The Retirement Fund is a "fund of funds" where the allocations shift and there is no guarantee that the allocations in the Retirement Fund of the IC Funds will prove to be correct under all market and economic conditions.
 An investment in the Retirement Fund could decline in value, and you could lose money by investing in the Retirement Fund, even after the Target Retirement Date.